harshit-rajgadia/Home-Automation-System/README.md

 # Home-Automation-System

-A Home Automation System that helps control of Electric appliances even when a person is away from his home.
+A model of Home Automation System that helps control of Electric appliances even when a person is away from his home.